On this page:

 After you click Save & Continue, you will see the following message confirming that your RFP was created.

 Important Note: "Parked" means that your RFP has been created by the system but is being held until you complete the final step: Step 4 - Send to.
 This gives you the opportunity to review your RFP before you send it for review or approval.
-However, to be reviewed or approved.
-If you do not send the RFP to the next person in the process,
+However, you must send the RFP on to be reviewed or approved.
+If you do not send the RFP to the next person in the process, your RFP cannot be approved.

 Before you can attach a receipt to your reimbursement request, you will need a scanned copy of the receipt as a pdf or image file.
 The following types of image files are supported - jpg, txt, gif, pdf, png, tiff, or bmp.
 The file size must be less than 2MB.